 Medical Director, Director of Spine Education Center

 Medical Director, Director of Research Center for Spinal Restoration & The Spine Institute

 The field of musculoskeletal medicine is highly dynamic and rapidly changing.
 Research findings are resulting in new techniques and clinical guidelines.
 Orthopaedic surgeons and clinicians are expected to keep abreast of these advances in order to achieve optimal clinical practice and patient care.

-The Visiting Professor Lecture Series is designed to augment both the basic science and applied clinical practice knowledge of our attending physicians.
+The Visiting Professor Lecture Series is designed to augment both the basic science and applied clinical practice knowledge and competence of our attending physicians.
 Information presented in these lectures focuses on both musculoskeletal research and related clinical science perspectives.

-ACCREDITATION Hospital for Special Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Hospital for Special Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-FACULTY DISCLOSURE In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support, all CME providers are required to disclose to the activity audience the relevant financial relationships of the planners, teachers, and authors involved in the development of CME content.
+In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support, all CME providers are required to disclose to the activity audience the relevant financial relationships of the activity directors, planning committee members, presenters, authors and staff involved in the development of CME content.
 An individual has a relevant financial relationship if he or she has a financial relationship in any amount occurring in the last 12 months with a commercial interest whose products or services are discussed in the CME activity content over which the individual has control.